karimarous/Getting_started_with_Terraform_and_AWS_FR/lab10/README.md

 1.2 Download "karim.pem" key pair and put in the root directory of the project

-1.3 Go to main.tf and override it with the following code
+1.3 Replace the code that exist in main.tf with the following code
 ```
 data "aws_ami" "ubuntu" {
   most_recent = true